Hellraiser III: Hell on Earth: Filming

 Hellraiser III was the first film in the series shot in the United States.
 Laurence's scene, a recorded interview in which Kirsty explains the series' mythology, was shot separately prior to the rest of the film.
 Principal photography began in late 1991 in Greensboro, North Carolina, which stood in for New York City.
 J. P.'s club was set in a furniture factory in neighboring High Point.
+The interiors were shot at Carolina Atlantic Studios in High Point.

 Trans-Atlantic gave Hickox six weeks to shoot the film.
 Hickox had previously established a very fast shooting schedule that used long hours, which meant the Hellraiser III cast had to adjust to his unorthodox style and the studio's demands.
 Bradley said that he worked for seventeen hours straight one day, and the large number of scenes shot daily meant they had little time to perfect them.
 Hickox's preference for in-camera editing sped up production but limited the actors' view of how the completed film would look.
 They instead had to depend on storyboards.
 Unlike previous Hellraiser films, the stages used were all very close to each other and shared a single sound stage, which made shooting simultaneously with multiple crews difficult.

 Though Bradley said he enjoyed the production and working with Hickox, he experienced discomfort in some of his scenes.
 Early on, Bradley had to act from within the uncomfortable Pillar of Souls prop, where Pinhead is trapped.
 This restricted Bradley's acting to just his face and voice.
 Bradley also said that the make-up from Hellraiser III was his least favorite.
 Jones had changed Pinhead's make-up to make it faster to apply and remove, but this had the side-effect of making it more uncomfortable to wear.
 However, Bradley was able to find an optician that allowed him to wear a prescription version of Pinhead's black lenses, allowing him to stay in-character for much longer periods.